Claim Denials: Navigating The Workers’ Compensation Appeal Process

 A denial may not be the end of your case.
 Denied workers’ compensation claims are common.
 Injured workers have the right to appeal but there is a limited time to act.
 If you were hurt in an on-the-job accident, it is important that you know your rights.

 Unfortunately, employers and their insurance companies may care more about protecting profits rather than taking responsibility for injured workers.
-If your employer denied your workers’ compensation claim after an on-the-job injury, the attorneys at Walborsky & Bradley, PLLC, can guide you through the appeal process.
+If your employer denied your workers’ compensation claim after an on-the-job injury, the attorneys at Walborsky Bradley & Fleming, PLLC, can guide you through the appeal process.

 Notice Of Denial